eliefaart/upholi/README.md

 It is primarily a hobby project for personal use, and wouldn't recommend using it in production.

 ## Encryption
-All files and data is end-to-end encrypted, with a few small exceptions.
+All files and data are end-to-end encrypted, with a few small exceptions.
 All encryption is done with AES using a 128-bit key.

 ### What is not encrypted?
 The following information is not encrypted, and/or can be determined by someone with full access to the database and storage.